samirbije/reactRouter/README.md

 OVERVIEW

-This is a simple starter to get you up and running for React Router projects.
+This is a simple  to up and running for React Router projects.
 This is intended to provide:

 RUNNING